-The complainant and the press left the meeting whilst the application was determined.
+The Complainant, the Witnesses, Cllr Lawrence, Cllr Riley, a member of the public and the legal advisors from nplaw left the meeting whilst the complaint was considered and a decision made on whether the Code had been breached.
 They were then re-admitted and the Chairman announced the decision.